Frequently Asked Questions

 - It really helped me!
 It was incredibly amazing to have that one thing that you could constantly rely on to do and get your mind off of the incredible load of stress obtained every day.

-When is the first group meeting?
+When is the first Network meeting?

-How long to FYMP group meetings/activities last?
+How long do Network meetings/activities last?

-Can I join more than one group?
+Can I join more than one Network?